Southern rough-winged swallow

 The southern rough-winged swallow (Stelgidopteryx ruficollis) is a small swallow.
 It was first formally described as Hirundo ruficollis by French ornithologist Louis Vieillot in 1817 in his Nouveau Dictionnaire d'Histoire Naturelle.

 Morphology

 The adult is 13.5 cm in length and weighs 15 g.
 It is brown above, with blackish wings and tail and a pale grey rump.
 The throat and upper breast are rufous with the lower underparts yellowish-white.
 The tail is slightly forked.
-It is similar in appearance to its northern counterpart, the northern rough-winged swallow, but is more uniform in color, particularly on the rump.
+It is similar in appearance to its northern counterpart, the northern rough-winged swallow, which is more uniform in color, particularly on the rump.

 "Rough-winged" refers to the serrated edge of the outer primary feathers on the wing of this bird; this feature would only be apparent when holding this bird.

 Distribution

 It occurs in Central and South America from Honduras south to northern Argentina and Uruguay.
 It also occurs on Trinidad.
 Southern birds of the nominate race S. r. ruficollis, are migratory, moving north in winter, but the northern S. r. aequalis is sedentary.